TheMuuj/TheMuuj.github.io/_posts/2021-09-21-web-apps-and-dates.md

 ## Upcoming

 I'm not done talking/ranting about this subject, and plan to return with more ways to address these problems.

 I have written code in several languages to deal with the pain-points of framework-provided native types, from JavaScript to C# to SQL.
 Every framework has subtle differences and issues.

+I do forsee this problem will be addressed in browsers, but it's hard to tell how long we will have to wait.

 If you are writing code that doesn't need to care about timezones, or only needs to deal in one timezone (especially if that's UTC), I envy you.